-For decades, we’ve been a top construction contractor in Texas and Oklahoma for companies who need crane rentals or crane repair.
+For decades, we’ve been a top construction contractor in Texas and Oklahoma for companies who need overhead crane rentals or crane repair.
 We have numerous cranes in stock, ready to rent out, as well as repair bays capable of maintaining any crane, big or small.

-If you’re in Texas or Oklahoma and need crane experts, give us a call to sort out your problems.
+If you’re in Texas or Oklahoma and need overhead crane experts, give us a call to sort out your problems.